py5coding/py5book/integrations/custom_integrations.md

 [GitHub Discussions](https://github.com/py5coding/py5generator/discussions).

 Your custom integration will require you to create two functions.
-The first function is a predicate function that accepts a Python object as its parameter and return `True` or `False` to indicate if the object is convertable by your custom integration.
+The first function is a predicate function that accepts a Python object as its parameter and returns `True` or `False` to indicate if the object is convertible by your custom integration.
 The second function must accept the same Python object and `**kwargs` parameters, and return an object compatible with py5.

-Your custom integrations will always take presidence over py5's builtin integrations.
+Your custom integrations will always take precedence over py5's builtin integrations.

 We will begin with some imports needed for our examples.